 - a.
 In order to determine compliance with Ohio law, and to reserve that portion of the applicable appropriation, total outstanding encumbrances (budget basis) are recorded as the equivalent of a disbursement; and, - b.
 Some funds are included in the general fund (cash basis), but have separate legally adopted budgets (budget basis).

-The adjustments necessary to convert the results of operations for the year on the budget basis to the cash basis for the general fund and the Schoolwide Pool major special revenue fund is as follows:
+The adjustments necessary to convert the results of operations for the year on the budget basis to the cash basis for the general fund, the Schoolwide Pool, and the Classroom Facilities Maintenance major special revenue fund is as follows: